-By Bus: Buses will park in the school loading zone on Columbus Avenue and a staff member will be available to assist with unloading.
+By Bus: Buses will park in the school loading zone on West 22nd Street and a staff member will be available to assist with unloading.

 By Transit or Foot: Parents are encouraged to drop off their child directly at the front entrance.
 We will have a staff member available to greet you.
 Pedestrians should utilize sidewalks and crosswalks where possible.
-We are not able to accommodate bicycle storage at the school.
+Bikes may be stored using the bike racks on W. 22nd St. or in the atrium.

-Students should arrive no less than 15 minutes before the start of their first class to allow time to get situated.
-Students who are late to school must be accompanied to the School office by their parent/guardian to obtain a late pass.
+All students should arrive no less than 15 minutes before the start of their first class to allow time to get situated.
 Late arrivals are recorded in the Student Arrival Log kept in the School office.